Contribution of expert aggregation to temperature prediction part II: Second order bounds with sleeping experts: Introduction

+In \citet{devaine_forecasting_2013} and \citet{vyugin_online_2019}, the authors used sleeping experts which were specialized in predicting electricity consumption for certain periods (e.g. holidays, winter, summer).
+So it is known in advance when these experts should make good predictions.

+To the best of our knowledge, the SEF framework has never been used with second-order EAs as it is in this article, nor in a situation where it is not known in advance when the sleeping experts should be used.
+Therefore, we propose an online and adaptive method to wake up biased experts with Gradient Boosted Regression Trees (GBRT) \citep{chen_xgboost_2016} depending on a threshold.
+This enabled us to outperform the temperature predictions from Part I by making the EA more reactive, which was our main objective.

-In this paper, for the sake of simplicity, we will only use the EA BOA \citep{wintenberger_stochastic_2024} described in Part I, which had the best scores in Part I. Despite the fact that it can make the EA more reactive and more able to give significant weights to the biased experts, we will also not use sliding windows.
-Furthermore, the best scores on average in Part I are without a sliding window.
+In this paper, for the sake of simplicity, we focus on the EA that achieved the best scores in Part I, namely Bernstein Online Aggregation (BOA) \citep{wintenberger_stochastic_2024} which is our benchmark.
+Furthermore, the best scores on average in Part I are without a sliding window, that is why we did not use sliding windows in this study, despite the fact that they can make EAs more reactive.